mohamadKrayem/requestCLI/CODE_OF_CONDUCT.md

-# Code of Conduct
+# Code of Conduct for RequestCLI

-## Introduction

-We, the contributors of Scribely, are committed to creating an open and inclusive community where everyone feels welcome and respected.
-This Code of Conduct outlines our expectations for all individuals participating in this project.
-It applies to all interactions within the project's repository, issue tracker, discussions, and any other project-related activities.

-## Our Values

-1. **Inclusivity**: We embrace diversity and actively promote an inclusive environment where everyone, regardless of their background, identity, or experience, feels valued and empowered to contribute.

-2. **Respect**: We treat all individuals with respect and dignity, fostering a culture of kindness, empathy, and understanding.
-We appreciate different perspectives and engage in constructive discussions.

-3. **Collaboration**: We believe in the power of collaboration and teamwork.
-We encourage sharing ideas, providing constructive feedback, and supporting each other's growth and learning.

-4. **Openness**: We are committed to transparency and openness in our communication and decision-making processes.
-We welcome feedback, suggestions, and contributions from the community.

-## Expected Behavior

-To maintain a positive and inclusive environment, we expect all participants to:

-- Be respectful and considerate towards others.
-- Exercise empathy and strive to understand different viewpoints.
-- Use welcoming and inclusive language.
-- Be open to constructive feedback and provide it in a constructive manner.
-- Be mindful of the impact of your words and actions on others.
+1. **Inclusivity and Respect:**
-- Refrain from any form of harassment, discrimination, or offensive behavior.
+   We welcome and value individuals from all backgrounds and experiences.
+Treat others with respect, kindness, and inclusivity.
+Do not discriminate, harass, or engage in any form of offensive behavior.

-- Respect the project's guidelines, rules, and decisions.
+2. **Open and Collaborative Environment:**
+   Foster an environment of open communication and collaboration.
+Encourage constructive feedback, diverse perspectives, and active participation.
+Be open to ideas, suggestions, and contributions from others.

+3. **Professionalism:**
+   Maintain a high level of professionalism in all interactions related to RequestCLI.
+Avoid personal attacks, derogatory language, or any behavior that could create a hostile or uncomfortable environment.

+4. **Intellectual Property:**
+   Respect the intellectual property rights of others.
+Do not use or distribute copyrighted materials without proper authorization.
+When contributing to RequestCLI, ensure you have the necessary rights or permissions for any code, documentation, or other content you submit.

+5. **Security and Privacy:**
+   Prioritize the security and privacy of users and their data.
+Follow best practices for data protection, encryption, and secure coding.
+Report any security vulnerabilities or concerns responsibly and promptly.

+6. **Transparency and Accountability:**
+   Strive for transparency in project-related discussions and decisions.
+Take responsibility for your actions, admit mistakes, and learn from them.
+Address concerns or conflicts constructively and seek resolution through open dialogue.

+7. **Informed and Respectful Communication:**
+   Be mindful of the tone and content of your communication.
+Use clear and concise language, avoid jargon or technical terms when unnecessary, and strive for mutual understanding.
+Respect the time and availability of others, and use appropriate channels for discussions and inquiries.

+8. **Support and Mentorship:**
+   Encourage a supportive and nurturing environment for learning and growth.
+Offer assistance, guidance, and mentorship to those who seek it.
+Be patient and understanding, fostering a positive and inclusive community for everyone involved with RequestCLI.

+9. **Compliance with Laws and Regulations:**
+   Ensure that all activities related to RequestCLI adhere to applicable laws, regulations, and licensing requirements.
+Respect software licenses, third-party libraries, and dependencies used in the project.

+10. **Code of Conduct Violations:**
-- Report any concerns, incidents, or violations of this Code of Conduct to the project maintainers.
+    Report any violations of this Code of Conduct to the project maintainer or designated individuals.
+All reports will be handled confidentially and investigated promptly.
+In cases of confirmed violations, appropriate actions will be taken, which may include warnings, temporary or permanent bans, or other measures deemed necessary.

-## Consequences of Unacceptable Behavior

-Unacceptable behavior will not be tolerated within the Scribely community.
-Anyone engaging in such behavior may be subject to consequences, including but not limited to:

-- Temporary or permanent exclusion from the project.
-- Removal of contributions.
-- Blocking access to project resources and communication channels.

-## Conclusion

-By participating in this project, you are expected to uphold and adhere to this Code of Conduct.
-Let us work together to create a welcoming, inclusive, and collaborative environment for the benefit of all contributors and users.
+By participating in the RequestCLI community, you agree to abide by this Code of Conduct.
+We strive to create an inclusive, respectful, and collaborative environment where everyone can contribute and benefit from the project's development.

-This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at [https://www.contributor-covenant.org/version/2/0/code_of_conduct.html](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).